lgreski/datasciencectacontent/markdown/capstone-ngramComputerCapacity.md

      </tr>
 </table>

 The Chromebook has significantly less capacity than either of the two machines previously tested.
 However, we were able to run the n-gram build script for 2-grams through 6-grams on a 5% sample on the Chromebook.
 A 10% sample terminated with an out of memory error while generating 4-grams.
 A 15% sample terminated with an out of memory error while generating 3-grams.
 Performance timings for the 5% sample are listed in the following table.

+**NOTE:** These timings were generated with quanteda 0.99.12, versus the other timings that were taken with quanteda 1.1.1.

 <table>
 <tr><th>Activity</th><th>Memory Used</th><th>Processing Time</th></tr>